-Credit card companies use algorithms to determine who is and who isn’t a worthy candidate to carry their rewards cards.
-But algorithms are a blunt instrument, so a lot of them have credit card reconsideration lines.
+Credit card companies use algorithms to determine who is and isn’t worthy candidates to carry their rewards cards.
+But algorithms are a blunt instrument, so many of them have credit card reconsideration lines.

 Why You Would Call the Chase Reconsideration Line

 The reconsideration line gives you a chance to talk to a real human, not an algorithm.
 During your phone call, you can find out why Chase rejected your credit application, and you’ll have the chance to explain why they should reconsider.